For Vitamin B12 Deficiency - B12 Nutritional Deficiency - Weight Control - Pernicious Anemia - Schilling Test

 DO NOT TAKE large doses of vitamins (megadoses or megavitamin therapy) unless directed to by your doctor.
 DO NOT STOP USING THIS MEDICINE without first checking with your doctor.
 IT IS IMPORTANT that you keep all doctor and laboratory appointments while you are using this medicine.
 BEFORE YOU BEGIN TAKING ANY NEW MEDICINE, either prescription or over-the-counter, check with your doctor or pharmacist.

 This preparation is contraindicated in patients who are sensitive to cobalt and/or vitamin B12.
+As this product contains benzyl alcohol, it should not be used in newborns or in people who are sensitive to benzyl alcohol.

 Patients who have early Leber's disease (hereditary optic nerve atrophy) have been found to suffer severe and swift optic atrophy when treated with vitamin B12.

-Fatal hypokalemia may occur when severe megaloblastic anemia is treated intensively with vitamin B12, as a result of increased erythrocyte potassium requirements
+Fatal hypokalemia may occur when severe megaloblastic anemia is treated intensively with vitamin B12, as a result of increased erythrocyte potassium requirements.

 Doses of vitamin B12 exceeding 10 mcg daily may produce a hematologic response in patients who have a folate deficiency.
 Indiscriminate administration of vitamin B12 may mask the true diagnosis of pernicious anemia.